NishantSushmakar/MobilityNebula/README.md

 </div>

 ----
-NebulaStream is our TU Berlin/ BIFOLD attempt to develop a general-purpose, end-to-end data management system for the IoT.
+NebulaStream is TU Berlin/ BIFOLD attempt to develop a general-purpose, end-to-end data management system for the IoT.
 It provides an out-of-the-box experience with rich data processing functionalities and a high ease-of-use.

 NebulaStream is a joint research project between the DIMA group at TU Berlin and BIFOLD.